 Lifestyle Creep is very hard to undo once it sets in, especially for those who are older and don’t have time for future earnings improvements to offset past and present lifestyle inflation (another term for the phenomenon) effects.
 Just because you’re young doesn’t mean you can get away with letting expenses creep up.
 Things change – and change always comes unexpectedly and suddenly.
 It’s best to plan for change too.

-Moral of the story: Keeping lifestyle and retirement savings balanced is such a simple concept, many people miss it!
+Moral of the story: Keeping lifestyle and retirement savings balanced (through a Retirement Feasibility Timeline) is such a simple concept, many people miss it!
 If you save a bit more, then you’ve reduced your standard of living (lifestyle) by that amount.
 You get used to that lifestyle.
 Then when a promotion or pay raise comes along, you save some of it and spend the rest.
 How much to save?
 As much as you can to keep lifestyle creep in balance with ultimate retirement sustainability.

 Doing a retirement plan periodically, where you calculate how you need to save each month in order to retire when you desire, gives you the insight you need to balance today’s lifestyle* with the resources to sustain that lifestyle through retirement.
 Don’t forget to include income from Social Security and/or a pension if you have one too.
 If you don’t run the numbers, you’re just guessing and hoping.